Tracer-Cloud/tracer-client/docs/SECURITY_ROADMAP.md

    * The URL is constructed from a static base URL and a filename based on the platform and architecture.
 No user input is involved.
    * The URL is then parsed and validated before downloading.

+3. After downloading the tracer binary tarball, the installer extracts it to a temporary directory, then moves the extracted binary to the final installation directory, which is hardcoded to `/usr/local/bin`.
+This triggers the `rust.actix.path-traversal.tainted-path.tainted-path ` semgrep rule.
+   * The temporary directory is created using `tempfile::TempDir`.
+   * The final installation directory is hardcoded and not user-provided.
+   * None of the paths are constructed from user input.

 ## Security Roadmap

 1. Implement code signing and verification for all binaries on all platforms (Q4 2025)